 - 0 up to 8 years: Convertible car seats

 A capsule is rear facing with an inbuilt harness, which is the legal requirement for babies under six months.
 Unlike car seats, capsules can be taken in and out of the car.
+Read Is it worth buying an infant capsule?

 A forward facing car seat has its own inbuilt six-point harness.
 It’s safest for your child to stay in a harness for as long as they fit in it (at least until four years of age) before using a seatbelt.